 Try some variation on this format: Child Care in [location] | [appended info]

 For your main page(s), append the name of your business.
-For other pages, append some very brief description about the purpose of the page.
+For other pages, append some very brief descriptions about the purpose of the page.

 By the way, the title we’re talking about here doesn’t show up on the page itself.
 (That comes later.)
 It gets applied behind the scenes and is mainly only looked at by search engines and browser software.